 - Pineapple: This tropical fruit is an excellent source of vitamin C, which boosts immunity, and manganese, which supports bone health and metabolism.
 Pineapple also contains bromelain, an enzyme that aids in digestion and reduces inflammation.

-- Cheddar Cheese: Provides a significant amount of calcium, which is essential for strong bones and teeth, as well as protein to support muscle repair and growth.
-Additionally, cheese contains vitamins like B12 that are crucial for red blood cell production.
+- Cheddar Cheese: A rich source of calcium for strong bones and teeth, along with protein to aid muscle repair and growth.
+It also provides essential vitamins like B12, which play a key role in red blood cell production.

 - Crackers: These contribute carbohydrates, which are the body’s primary energy source.
 Opting for whole-grain or enriched crackers can provide additional fiber and nutrients like iron and B vitamins.